-Flemish Baroque Era Painter, 1577-1640 Related Paintings of RUBENS, Pieter Pauwel :. | Adoration of the Magi | Virgin and Child | Portrait of a Woman | Woman with a Mirror | The Virgin and Child in a Garland of Flower |
+Flemish Baroque Era Painter, 1577-1640 Related Paintings of RUBENS, Pieter Pauwel :. | Christoffel Plantin | Virgin and Child | Portrait of a Woman | Woman with a Mirror | The Virgin and Child in a Garland of Flower |

 Related Artists:Alonso Vazquez

 was a Spanish sculptor and painter of the Renaissance period.
 Vazquez was born in Ronda, and learned painting in the school of Arfian at Seville.
 He passed through the usual apprenticeship of painting "sargas" and at length painted frescoes and oil-pictures.
 For the Cathedral and the convents of St. Francis and St. Paul, he painted a variety of works, no longer extant.
 He painted a series of canvases on the life of St. Raymond, for the cloister of the friars of the order of Mercy.
 Vazquez was one of the artists chosen by the city of Seville to paint the great catafalque erected in the Cathedral, at the time of public mourning for the death of Philip II.
 He died either in Seville or in Mexico,Miranda, Juan Carreno de